NYUAppSec/appsec_hw1/README.md

 to build the program by typing `make`.
 You will have three executables

 * giftcardreader.original - This is the giftcard reader without any modifications
-* giftcardreader.asan -  Thie executable has a compiler flag `-fsanitize=address` that tells the compiler to use the AddressSanitizer, a memory error detector.
+* giftcardreader.asan -  This executable has a compiler flag `-fsanitize=address` that tells the compiler to use the AddressSanitizer, a memory error detector.
 * giftcardreader.ubsan - This is a compiler flag compiler flag `-fsanitize=undefined` that tells the compiler to use the UndefinedBehaviorSanitizer, a fast undefined behavior detector.
 It helps detect undefined behavior issues like integer overflows, misaligned or null pointers, etc.

 You can also use the `Makefile` to run the